Kaveri River water dispute: 1990s

-In 1995, the monsoons failed badly in Karnataka and the state found itself hard pressed to fulfill the interim order.
-Tamil Nadu approached the Supreme Court demanding the immediate release of at least 30 TMC.
-The Supreme Court refused to entertain Tamil Nadu's petition and asked it to approach the tribunal.
-The tribunal examined the case and recommended that Karnataka release 11 TMC.
-Karnataka pleaded that 11 TMC was unimplementable in the circumstances that existed then.
-Tamil Nadu now went back to the Supreme Court demanding that Karnataka be forced to obey the tribunal's order.
-The Supreme Court this time recommended that the then Prime Minister, P. V. Narasimha Rao, intervene and find a political solution.
-The Prime Minister convened a meeting with the Chief Ministers of the two states and recommended that Karnataka release 6 TMC instead of the 11 TMC that the tribunal ordered.
-Karnataka complied with the decision of the Prime Minister and the issue blew over.
+In 1995, after a poor monsoon, Karnataka was not able to fulfill the obligations of the interim order of CWDT, and had a cumulative deficit of 26.6 tmcft in May and June.
+Tamil Nadu approached the Supreme Court demanding the immediate release of at least 30 tmcft of water, and the Supreme Court asked the state to approach the tribunal.
+The tribunal recommended that Karnataka release 11 tmcft of water by December and 17.4 tmcft by May next year.
+Tamil Nadu now went back to the Supreme Court demanding that Karnataka be forced to obey the tribunal's order, and the court recommended that the prime minister intervene to find a solution.
+The prime minister convened a meeting with the chief ministers of the two states on 30 December, after which it was agreed that Karnataka would release 6 tmcft instead of the 11 tmcft that the tribunal ordered, and the state complied with it.